karlseguin/http.zig/readme.md

 The `timeout.request` is the time, in seconds, that a connection has to send a complete request.
 The `timeout.keepalive` is the time, in second, that a connection can stay connected without sending a request (after the initial request has been sent).

 The connection alternates between these two timeouts.
 It starts with a timeout of `timeout.request` and after the response is sent and the connection is placed in the "keepalive list", switches to the `timeout.keepalive`.
 When new data is received, it switches back to `timeout.request`.
-When `null`, both timeouts default to 2_147_483_647 seconds (so not completely disabled, both close enough).
+When `null`, both timeouts default to 2_147_483_647 seconds (so not completely disabled, but close enough).

 The `timeout.request_count` is the number of individual requests allowed within a single keepalive session.
 This protects against a client consuming the connection by sending unlimited meaningless but valid HTTP requests.

 When the three are combined, it should be difficult for a problematic client to stay connected indefinitely.

+If you're running httpz on Windows (or, more generally, where <code>httpz.blockingMode()</code> returns true), please <a href="#blocking-mode">read the section</a> as this mode of operation is more susceptible to DOS.

 ## Metrics
 A few basic metrics are collected using [metrics.zig](https://github.com/karlseguin/metrics.zig), a prometheus-compatible library.
 These can be written to an `std.io.Writer` using `try httpz.writeMetrics(writer)`.
 As an example: